 Can I replace the speakers in an HTIB system?

 Interesting question.
-Here's my thoughts on your issue, maybe somebody else can add their own ideas.
+Here are my thoughts on your issue, maybe somebody else can add their own ideas.
 I will only talk about HTiB systems in general, as I don't know which system you have.

 Firstly, an HTiB system is designed by the manufacturers to be a self-contained system.
 One that saves the user the complication of piecing together a home cinema system.
 Therefore, I would expect them to not give you any encouragement as their system is doing what it was designed to do.
 If they encourage you to modify their setup, then they will leave themselves open to a whole load of support issues from every user who wants to make some changes.